 - Moreover, the MPL-2.0 requires for all "distributions of [the] source [code] form" that all modifications of the software "[...] must be under the terms of (the MPL-2.0)" and that the distributor "[...] must inform" all "recipients" that the software "[...] is governed by the terms of (the MPL-2.0), and how (the recipients) can obtain a copy of this license".
-For the respective use case (MPL-2.0-C2, MPL-2.0-C4, MPL-2.0-C6, MPL-2.0-C8), the OSLiC rewrites these conditions so that each MPL-2.0 source code package must neccessarily contain the MPL-2.0 itself as textfile and an additional licensing file or statement strictly following the text given by the addendum of the MPL-2.0.
-Because the MPL-2.0 licensed, embedded component from the enclosing program (MPL-2.0-C8). - But the MPL-2.0 does not explicitly require marking all modifications.
+842 For the respective use case (MPL-2.0-C2, MPL-2.0-C4, MPL-2.0-C6, MPL-2.0-C8), the OSLiC rewrites these conditions so that each MPL-2.0 source code package must neccessarily contain the MPL-2.0 itself as textfile and an additional licensing file or statement strictly following the text given by the addendum of the MPL-2.0.843 Because the MPL-2.0 is only a license with weak copyleft, the OSLiC proposes to separate the MPL-2.0 licensed, embedded component from the enclosing program (MPL-2.0-C8). - But the MPL-2.0 does not explicitly require marking all modifications.
 Nevertheless, this is state of the art in computer emgineering.
 Therefore, with respect to the cases of distributing modified source code (MPL-2.0-C4, MPL-2.0-C6 and MPL-2.0-C8), the OSLiC proposes to mark all modifications inside of the source code and to update the description of the functional changes.
-In case of distributing the modified software in the form of binaries, it should be sufficient to describe the modifications only on the functional level. - Furthermore, the MPL-2.0 requires that the "Covered Software"-in all cases of distributing it in an "Executable Form" (MPL-2.0-C3, MPL-2.0-C5, MPL-2.0-C7, MPL-2.0-C9)-"[...] must also be made available in Source Code Form [...]" and that the distributor "[...] must inform recipients of the Executable Form how they can obtain a copy of such Source Code Form by reasonable means in a timely manner, at a charge no more than the cost of distribution to the recipient".
-The OSLiC rewrites these conditions as the obligation to offer a download service at no charge and to point towards this services inside of the distributed package.
+In case of distributing the modified software in the form of binaries, it should be sufficient to describe the modifications only on the functional level. - Furthermore, the MPL-2.0 requires that the "Covered Software"-in all cases of distributing it in an "Executable Form" (MPL-2.0-C3, MPL-2.0-C5, MPL-2.0-C7, MPL-2.0-C9)-"[...] must also be made available in Source Code Form [...]" and that the distributor "[...] must inform recipients of the Executable Form how they can obtain a copy of such Source Code Form by reasonable means in a timely manner, at a charge no more than the cost of distribution to the recipient".844 The OSLiC rewrites these conditions as the obligation to offer a download service at no charge and to point towards this services inside of the distributed package.

-&lt;sup>840) cf. Open Source Initiative: The MPL-2.0 License (OSI), 2013, wp §3.4.
+$^{^{840)}}$ cf. Open Source Initiative: The MPL-2.0 License (OSI), 2013, wp $\S 3.4.$

-$^{843)}$ cf. id., l.c., wp Exhibit A.
+843) cf. id., l.c., wp Exhibit A.